quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Django Migrations

-#### Dummy Daters
+* Dummy Daters
   * username:dater1, password:password, 200 cupid coin balance, budget of 50
   * username:dater2, password:password, 20 cupid coin balance, budget of 50
-#### Dummy Cupids
+* Dummy Cupids
   * username:cupid1, password:password, 54 completed gigs, 12 failed
   * username:cupid2, password:password, 4 completed gigs, 16 failed
-#### Dummy Manager
+* Dummy Manager
   * username:manager, password:password
-#### Dummy messages
+* Dummy messages
   * Create a few dummy conversation for each dater.
-#### Dummy Gigs
+* Dummy Gigs
   * Unclaimed gig with a unique quest
   * Unclaimed gig with a unique quest
   * Claimed gig
-#### Dummy Dates
+* Dummy Dates
-* A dummy location, date is june 17th so it will never come during this semester.
+  * A dummy location, date is june 17th, so it will never come during this semester.
-#### Feedback
+* Feedback
   * A couple positive reviews for each cupid
   * A couple negative reviews for each cupid
   * A couple positive reviews for each dater
   * A couple negative reviews for each dater

-### Django Settings (Daniel)
+### Django Settings

 The settings.py file is used to apply settings to the entire Django project.
 Here are the current additions to the settings.py file that are included beyond the base settings: